DDVD233/CLIMB/README.md

 Each dataset will be in its own directory, and the dataset directories are categorized by modality.
 For example, Brain Tumor 2 will be downloaded to `data/mri/brain_tumor_2`.

-To see other ways to download the dataset, please refer to the `DOWNLOADER.md` file.
+To see other ways to download the dataset, please refer to the [Download Instructions](DOWNLOADER.md).

 ### Data Distribution